kasra21/Restful/restfulUI/README.md

 ### Start the development server

-This command serves the app at `http://localhost:8080` and provides basic URL routing for the app:
+This command serves the app at `http://localhost:xxxx` (specified in the terminal) and provides basic URL routing for the app:

-    polymer serve --open
+    polymer serve

 ### Build